Webshop & Wordpress free hosting

 The foreach loop provides a convenient way to traverse through arrays and objects in PHP.
 It simplifies the process of accessing and manipulating elements or properties, eliminating the need for manual management of loop counters or indices.
 By understanding the foreach loop and its usage, you can efficiently work with collections of data and perform operations on each element or property.

 PHP provides several loop control statements that allow you to alter the normal flow of execution within loops.
 These control statements give you more control over the looping process and allow you to break out of loops, skip iterations, or restart the loop from the beginning.
-The loop control statements in PHP include break
+The loop control statements in PHP include break, continue, and goto.

 $i = 1;